Course Outline

 2:30pm-3:30pm Writing Time and Individual Consults: Optional sharing with other students.

 Located at 5715 Norwester (a healthy walk from the classroom; I'll give directions), 503-842-1290.
 All food provided, friends and family very welcome (as much as we love them, no quadrupeds please).
 No objections will be made if you bring a beverage of any sort.
 David and Susan do not morally object to good beer or wine.
 If you drive up, it's vital that you not park in front of anyone else's house.
 Neighbors tetchy about this.
-There are several vacant lots before and after our house.
+There are a few vacant lots before and after our house.

 Friday